MBA Programs in North Carolina

 - Breaking Away With MBA Programs in North Carolina

-- Charlotte, North Carolina MBA Programs and Business Schools
+- Charlotte, North Carolina MBA Programs

-- Greensboro MBA Programs and Business Schools
+- Greensboro MBA Programs

-- Raleigh MBA Programs and Business Schools
+- Raleigh MBA Programs

 Knowledge-based jobs are growing in urban regions such as The Research Triangle Park in the Raleigh-Durham metropolitan area.
 The park is home to more than 170 companies such as IBM, Credit Suisse and Cisco.
 Charlotte and Greensboro are other metropolitan areas where a graduate of one of the business schools in North Carolina could develop a career.
 An MBA degree with a concentration in accounting could bring employment advantages: opportunities within that field are expected to grow by 18 to 26 percent in North Carolina during the 2008 to 2018 decade.
 However, supervisory and managerial positions in a number of fields are also expected to grow during the same time frame and could provide opportunities for jobs; managerial positions in the construction, office work, and retail sales fields are listed among the top 25 in-demand jobs in the state, according to CareerOneStop, sponsored by the U.S. Department of Labor.